 In addition, any signs of illness should be reported to your veterinarian prior to an operation.

-What adverse affects might neutering have on my cat?
+What adverse effects might neutering have on my cat?

-In the vast majority of cases no adverse affects are noted following neutering.
-In certain cats, notably the Siamese breed, the hair that grows back over an operation site may be noticeably darker, believed to be due to a difference in the skin temperature.
+In the vast majority of cases, no adverse effects are noted following neutering.
+In certain cats, notably the Siamese breed, the hair that grows back over an operation site may be noticeably darker, believed to be due to a difference in skin temperature.
 This darker patch may grow out with the following molt as the hair is naturally replaced.

 This client information sheet is based on material written by Ernest Ward, DVM